w.jobs: Jobs

 Set job permissions.

-Sets permissions on a job.
-Jobs can inherit permissions from their root object.
+Sets permissions on an object, replacing existing permissions if they exist.
+Deletes all direct permissions if none are specified.
+Objects can inherit permissions from their root object.

 Parameters: